duffee/Mojolicious_session_example/docs/LDAP.md

 my ($LDAP_server, $base_DN, $user_attr, $user_id, )
         = @{$config}{ qw/server baseDN username id/ };
 ```
-I used YAML because it's included in the Perl core.
-Mojolicious has a Config module
+I used YAML because it's included in the Perl core and I was used to it.
-that I'll look at later.
+Mojolicious has a **Config** plugin that I'll look at later.

 ### `check_credentials()`
 Replace the body of `check_credentials()` with the following